Your Privacy Rights

 You should be aware that e-mail is not a 100% secure medium and you should be aware of this when contacting us to send personal or confidential information.

 Requests For Access

-If you have any questions or wish to access your personal information, please write to our privacy contact at Donna C. Babbs Family Law Professional Corporation, 117 King Street, Whitby Ontario L1N 4Z1 attention Donna C. Babbs.
+If you have any questions or wish to access your personal information, please write to our privacy contact at Donna C. Babbs Family Law Professional Corporation, 128 Byron Street North Whitby ON L1N 4M9 attention Donna C. Babbs.

 On our website we may monitor traffic patterns, site usage and related site information in order to optimize our web service.
 We may provide aggregated information to third parties, but these statistics do not include any identifiable personal information.